Brochis leopardus

-Brochis leopardus, the leopard cory, is a catfish very similar to, and often confused with, the three line cory, Hoplisoma trilineatum.
+Brochis leopardus, the leopard cory, is a species of freshwater ray-finned fish belonging the family Callichthyidae, the armored catfishes, and the subfamily Corydoradinae, the corys.
+This catfish is very similar to, and often confused with, the three line cory, Hoplisoma trilineatum.
 The most obvious differences are that B. leopardus has a longer, more pointed snout than H. trilineatum, and B. leopardus grows larger than H. trilineatum.